plantimals/listoflists/epics/prd.md

 ## 5. Proposed Solution & Workflow

-The application will function as a Nostr client specializing in list management and Browse, prioritizing local data:
+The application will function as a Nostr client specializing in list management and browsing, prioritizing local data:

 1.  **Authentication & Signing:** User authenticates/signs actions via **NIP-07** (browser extension) or **NIP-46** (remote signing, e.g., via Amber on mobile) to save/load their lists.
 Relays used are determined by the signing provider or defaults.
 2.  **Local-First Data:** User's created lists, fetched external lists, profiles, and event content are **cached locally** (using Dexie/IndexedDB).
 Synchronization with Nostr relays occurs for publishing updates and fetching new data.
 The app remains usable (for viewing cached data) offline.